 Our 2018 Youth Day event was a huge success with the kids.
 Our grand prize winner was Cason Henry of New Albany pictured right and below (with his dad Eric).
 We had a huge turnout and all of kids seem to have a big time spending time in the outdoors, then food and prizes at the club pavilion.
 We want to thank all of the dads, granddads and mentors who turned out to help make this day possible.

 10/11/2018 – We’re a week into archery and squirrel season and the weather is finally taking turn to the cooler side.
 Most squirrel harvests reports are that a lot of squirrels currently have warble fly larva (wolves).
 The cooler temps should assist with that.
 Game cameras footage reports vary.
 Some members are reporting getting very few pictures, but most agree the warmer temps and abundant food sources are likely keeping deer from moving.
 A few members are reporting high numbers of deer captured on camera.
 I look forward to seeing everyone on the club.
-Click the image below for the video of one of our opening day hunts from this year.

 2018 YOUTH SQUIRREL HUNT Our annual Youth Squirrel will be held on September 29th.
 All participants under license age are welcome to attend.
 Participants must be accompanied by a licensed adult.
 We’re looking forward to a record attendance this year!
 The event will begin at sunrise and all squirrels must be checked in by 11AM.
 The awards ceremony and lunch will begin at that time.